melt-ui/melt-ui/src/docs/content/builders/calendar.md

 functionality that the 43 lines of code above provide is quite powerful, which we'll learn more about in the following sections.

-### Customizing the View
+## Placeholder

-In this section, we'll learn how to customize the view of the calendar using a few useful props, starting with the placeholder props.
+In this section, we'll learn about the two props which control what dates are displayed in the calendar when it first renders, starting with the placeholder props.

+### Set the Starting Month

 The Calendar has two placeholder props, `placeholder` (controlled), and `defaultPlaceholder` (uncontrolled), which are used to change what is displayed in the calendar when no date is selected.

 By default, the placeholder will be set to the current date, but you can override this by passing a `DateValue` object to the `defaultPlaceholder` prop.

 ```svelte showLineNumbers {10}
 <script lang="ts">